mu-semtech/mu-cli/README.md

     mu project add service migrations

-You are greeted with a copy-pastable section to add this service to your project.
+You are greeted with a copy-paste section to add this service to your project.
 Copy-paste this snippet into the services section of your docker-compose.yml and ensure the indentation is correct.

 Future versions of `mu` will insert this snippet for you.